jklein07/prediction-market-efficiency/README.md

 explains what happened the one time I violated it.

-**The cost hurdle.** Kalshi charges takers a fee that peaks near 1.75 cents per contract at even-money prices and falls toward the extremes, and quoted spreads on these markets typically run three to six cents.
-Any edge must clear both.
-So the relevant question is never "is the price wrong?" but "is it wrong by more than three to six cents?"
-A market can be persistently miscalibrated by two points without a retail participant being able to do anything about it.
+**The cost hurdle.** Kalshi charges takers a fee that peaks near 1.75 cents per contract at even-money prices and falls toward the extremes, and an edge must clear that fee plus the spread it crosses.
+Across 260,000 observations the median quoted spread is 1 to 2 cents in nine of twelve categories, 4 to 5 cents in financials and economics, and effectively unbounded in the exotic parlays, so the typical hurdle is around two to three cents rather than the three to six I assumed before measuring it.
+Every expected-value figure below uses the actual spread on each contract, so the numbers never depended on that assumption, but the framing did.

 **A note on checking this.** The analysis code behind every number below is
 public: the fee model, the calibration engine with its interval and